Bryggja

 Bryggja is a village in southwestern part of Stad Municipality in Vestland county, Norway.
 It is located on the mainland, along the northern shore of the Nordfjorden.
 The village is located about 15 km east of the urban areas of Måløy–Deknepollen–Tennebø in Kinn Municipality and it is about 25 km west of the village of Stårheim.
 The small village of Totland lies just west of Bryggja.

-The 0.42 km2 village has a population (2018) of 317 and a population density of 867 PD/km2.
+The 0.42 km2 village has a population (2024) of 364 and a population density of 867 PD/km2.

 History

-On 1 January 2020, the Totland - Maurstad - Bryggja areas were transferred from Vågsøy Municipality to the newly created Stad Municipality.
+Historically, the Bryggja area was part of the old Davik Municipality.
+In 1964, it was transferred to the new Vågsøy Municipality.
+On 1 January 2020, the Totland - Maurstad - Bryggja areas were transferred to the newly-created Stad Municipality.